JSsixtyfour/smashremix/readme.md

 ### Music
 - Pick which track you want to listen to while in Training Mode via the custom menu.

+### Show Action and Frame
+- Pressing L toggles display of each character's current action and frame of animation.

 ## Japanese Gameplay
 ### Japanese Hitlag